Gallogeta/MCS/index.md

 **Meelis Norenberg presents!**<br>

  Welcome to my humble page.
-Do not fear!
-There is no XSS not tcp capture.
  All files are clean and made by me....well at least 75%.
 That other 25% is AI and books.

  Enjoy exploring!<br>